deadlydog/deadlydog.github.io/_posts/2025-02-17-Reclaim-disk-space-by-cleaning-all-your-Git-repos-with-PowerShell.md

 ## Clean all repos using the GitClean PowerShell module

-To make it easy to clean all your Git repositories, I created [the GitClean PowerShell module](https://github.com/deadlydog/PowerShell.GitClean).
+To make it easy to clean all your Git repositories, I created the cross-platform [GitClean PowerShell module](https://github.com/deadlydog/PowerShell.GitClean).

 Assuming all of your Git repositories are located under a common root folder, `C:\dev\Git` for example, you can install the module and clean all your repos with the following PowerShell code: